Kroger will lay off hundreds of employees as online competition from Amazon bites

-Kroger is set to lay off hundreds of its employees across all the grocery store chains it owns, reports CNBC.
-The news was reportedly confirmed by “a person familiar with the situation” CNBC said, without naming their source.
+Kroger is set to lay off hundreds of its employees across all its grocery store chains, reports CNBC.
+The news was reportedly confirmed by “a person familiar with the situation,” CNBC said, without naming their source.

 Currently the grocer has 443,000 full-time and part-time employees across all of the chains it owns, including Kroger-branded stores, and Harris Teeter, Ralphs, and Fred Meyer stores.
 As for what roles the layoffs will hit the hardest, a Kroger spokesperson told CNBC that middle management roles were one of the ones being evaluated: